-- Place the rum, 3 mint sprigs, satsumas, lime, and simple syrup in a shaker and fill halfway with crushed ice.
+Place the rum, 3 mint sprigs, satsumas, lime, and simple syrup in a shaker and fill halfway with crushed ice.
 Shake and muddle until the mint and fruit are broken up.
-Strain into 2 small glass filled with crushed ice, and top with club soda.
+Strain into 2 small glasses filled with crushed ice, and top with club soda.
 Garnish with a sprig of mint.

 Now, you’ll notice that I used the same amount of rum for 2 cocktails as some would use for one.
 I like my cocktails a bit more sweet than alcohol tasting, so if you prefer a stronger cocktail, just increase the amount of rum for your taste.

 I decrease the rum and increase the satsuma!
 Means I can sip on more than one and not….well, you know, embarrass myself.

 Because of my affinity for a story, I used my great-grandmother’s glasses because not only are they a zillion years old but they look pretty enough for a porch party.
 You can use a collins sized glass or another small type cocktail glass.
 Or, you can do as I’ve done, and put your Satsuma Mojitos in a wine glass.
 No one is judging over here.